History of the Democratic Party (United States): Breakdown of the Second Party System (1854–1859)

 In 1854, Stephen A. Douglas of Illinois—a key Democratic leader in the Senate—pushed the Kansas–Nebraska Act through Congress.
 President Franklin Pierce signed the bill into law in 1854.
 The Act opened Kansas Territory and Nebraska Territory to a decision by the residents on whether slavery would be legal or not.
 Previously it had been illegal there.
 Thus the new law implicitly repealed the prohibition on slavery in territory north of 36° 30′ latitude that had been part of the Missouri Compromise of 1820.
 Supporters and enemies of slavery poured into Kansas to vote slavery up or down.
 The armed conflict was Bleeding Kansas and it shook the nation.
-A major re-alignment took place among voters and politicians.
+A major realignment took place among voters and politicians.
 The Whig Party fell apart and the new Republican Party was founded in opposition to the expansion of slavery and to the Kansas–Nebraska Act.
 The new party had little support in the South, but it soon became a majority in the North by pulling together former Whigs and former Free Soil Democrats.